AurumByte/Glass/README.md

 ### How To Use
 - To use or test this program, go to "scripts" folder and run "Build.bat" and wait for the program to compile.
 - Then go to "bin" folder and open Command Prompt and type "Glass.exe" and the location of your file without quotes.
-- If you haven't created your own then type the path of the sample programs with their name, in "res" folder and explore those programs.
+- If you haven't created your own then type the path of the sample programs with their name, in "res/sample projects" folder and explore those programs.
 - If you want to create your own Glass program then create a new file with an extention of ".a" without quotes.

 ## Devlog at Trello